joekelly10/plump-gpt/README.md

 8. Go to `http://localhost:1337` and start chatting.

+**Tip:** Don't forget to replace `/static/img/avatar.png` with your avatar

-_(Tip: Use `git update-index --assume-unchanged static/img/avatar.png` to automatically ignore changes to avatar.png if you're developing)._
+_(Use `git update-index --assume-unchanged static/img/avatar.png` to automatically ignore changes to avatar.png if you're developing)._